Aptauja ilgs līdz 23. oktobrim.

-32. In taking labour protection measures for the prevention and reduction of the risk caused by noise, the employer shall ensure that the measures are appropriate for the protection of such employees for whom in accordance with regulatory enactments special protection has been specified (persons up to 18 years of age, pregnant women, women in the post-natal period, persons with special needs).
+32. In taking labour protection measures for the prevention and reduction of the risk caused by noise, the employer shall ensure that the measures are appropriate for the protection of such employees for whom special protection has been specified in accordance with laws and regulations (persons up to 18 years of age, pregnant women, women in the post-natal period, persons with special needs).

-33. If as the result of the type of activity rest rooms have been provided in an undertaking for the needs of employees, the employer shall ensure that the noise level in such rooms is reduced to the level that conforms to the purposes and circumstances of utilisation of the rest rooms.
+33. If rest rooms have been provided in an undertaking for the needs of employees due to the type of activity, the employer shall ensure that the noise level in such rooms is reduced to the level that conforms to the purposes and circumstances of utilisation of the rest rooms.

 IV.
 Use of Personal Protective Equipment

-34. The employer shall provide employees with an adequate number of personal hearing protective equipment without charge in accordance with the procedures specified in regulatory enactments.
+34. The employer shall provide employees with an adequate number of personal hearing protective equipment without charge in accordance with the procedures specified in laws and regulations.

 35. Personal hearing protective equipment shall be adjusted to the employees and working conditions thereof.